w3tecch/aurelia-typescript-boilerplate/README.md

 ## ❯ HTML5 pushState routing
 By default pushState, also known as html5 routing, is enabled.
-The Webpack server is already configured to handle this but many webserver need extra confuration to enable this.
+The Webpack server is already configured to handle this but many webserver need extra configuration to enable this.

 ## ❯ Cordova - Mobile development